civican/legisinfo/44-1/bills/C-317/bill_text.md

 ### Section 3

-  **(1)** The Minister, in collaboration with the Minister of Agriculture and Agri-Food, the Minister of Natural Resources and the Minister of Public Safety and Emergency Preparedness, must develop a national strategy respecting flood and drought forecasting to help provide key stakeholders with the information they need to forecast floods and droughts.
+  **(1)** The Minister, in collaboration with the Minister of Agriculture and Agri-Food, **the Minister of Infrastructure and Communities**, the Minister of Natural Resources and the Minister of Public Safety and Emergency Preparedness, must develop a national strategy respecting flood and drought forecasting to help provide key stakeholders with the information they need to forecast floods and droughts.

-  **(2)** In developing the strategy, the Minister must consult with representatives of provincial and municipal governments, Indigenous governing bodies and other relevant stakeholders, including representatives from Canadian universities, civil society organizations and industry.
+  **(2)** In developing the strategy, the Minister must consult with representatives of provincial and municipal governments, Indigenous governing bodies and other relevant stakeholders, including representatives from Canadian universities, civil society organizations and industry, **including from the insurance industry**.

   **(3)** The strategy must provide for